Pinokyo/covid19-forecasting/README.md

 This project is about daily case estimation using multiple data sources.
 Basically, Time Series and Random Forest Regressor were used in this project.

+## Multiple Data Source:
+- COVID19 Global Forecasting (Week 5)
+- COVID-19 in Turkey
+- COVID-19 useful features by country
+- COVID19 Daily Updates
+- Novel Corona Virus 2019 Dataset
+- Number of Covid-19 cases in the cities of Turkey
+- Python Folium Country Boundaries
+- Turkey Geoplot
+I received the "World COVID-19 Cases" from the following github links to study its worldwide spread and effects.
+It contains all cases until 23/9/2020. https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data

 ## Table of Contents

 * [World COVID-19 Cases](#section-one)